nodejs/nodejs.org/TRANSLATION.md

 ## Deploying Translations

+Translations are synced between Crowdin and the repository via GitHub Actions.

+- One every push to `main`, we upload any new source content.
-Translations are synced between Crowdin and the repository via a cron schedule, and as needed manually by a collaborator.
+- Via a cron schedule, and as needed manually by a collaborator, we download completed translations.

 Incoming translations are linted to ensure they come from crowdin, and are also formatted to adhere to our project settings.